DavidHe1127/Platy/experiments/mixed-instance-type/README.md

 ### Best practices

 - Use default max price which is on-demand price.
+That way, your spot instances will not be terminated due to prices increase.
+But could still be terminated because AWS might not have enough capacity in the Spot instance pool.
 - Use multiple instance types
 - When using `lowest price`, to lower the impact of spot instance interruptions, specify a high number of spot instance pools. i.e set pool count to 10 when running critical mission like a web application or 2 when running a non-critical mission like batch job.
 - Setup event bridge to send 2 minute warning to SNS/lambda prior to spot instance terminations.